Azure-Samples/azure-cache-redis-samples/quickstart/dotnet/README.md

 For other methods of sign into Azure with Azure CLI, such as using a Service Principal, see [Sign into Azure with Azure CLI](https://learn.microsoft.com/cli/azure/authenticate-azure-cli)

 ### 2. Point to an Azure Cache for Redis instance from local configuration

+Create a file on your computer named *CacheSecrets.config* and place it in a location where it won't be checked in with the source code of your sample application.
+For this quickstart, the *CacheSecrets.config* file is located here, *C:\AppSecrets\CacheSecrets.config*.

-Edit the *App.config* file and add the following contents:
+Edit the *CacheSecrets.config* file and add the following contents:

 ```xml
 <appSettings>